Protest Fort Bend Property Tax - Reduction from Lawsuits $38 MM / Year

 FBCAD Property Tax Reduction from Judicial Appeals

-While judicial appeals can fluctuate every year, the tax savings have been growing steadily for the past decade.
-2023 saw $21.10 million come back to Fort Bend County taxpayers.
-Back in 2014, judicial appeals only produced $2.52 million in savings., a difference of 737.30%.
+While lawsuits can fluctuate every year, tax savings have been growing steadily for the past decade.
+2024 saw $38.47 million come back to taxpayers.
+Back in 2014, litigation only produced $2.52 million in savings, a difference of 1426.59%.
 Judicial appeals first broke into double-digit savings in 2021 and have only been getting bigger since.
 This is because of both increased property values and the growing percentage of taxpayers willing to take their protests all the way to the end of the line.

-There was no surprise in the winner of the most saved taxes in 2023.
-Commercial properties kept their streak alive with $15.14 million in savings, the best they have achieved in Fort Bend County.
+There was no surprise in the winner of the most saved taxes in 2024.
+Commercial properties kept their streak alive with $26.47 million in savings, the best they have achieved in Fort Bend County.
 Commercial properties have been the primary reason for judicial appeals climbing as a whole.
-Second place easily went to multi family homes with $$4.64 million.
-Single family homes were able to land their best returns yet with $1.11 million.
+Second place easily went to multi family homes with $10.52 million.
+Single family homes were able to land their second-best result yet, taking in over $91 million.